robole-dev/sulu-ai-translator-bundle/README.md

 ### Troubleshooting

-If a translation request fails, make sure that the `source` and `target` language keys are [supported by DeepL](https://developers.deepl.com/docs/resources/supported-languages#target-languages).
-If not, extend `TranslationController->getLanguageKey()`.
+If a translation request returns the input text, it is very likely that the language key(s) defined in your `locale_mapping` bundle configuration are not [supported by DeepL](https://developers.deepl.com/docs/resources/supported-languages#target-languages).
+This will be indicated in the response object.

 ### Ideas for next major version

--   Provide configuration parameter for mapping custom locale codes to DeepL target language code.
 -   Add Symfony Recipe for quicker installation of bundle.
 -   Replace `document.querySelector` with store-based approach for toggling blocks.
--   Find a less verbose way to wrap sulu core input components with AI-translate-button.
 -   Enable configuration of translation strictness for each language (e.g. formal, informal, etc.)
 -   Add a dropdown popup next to translation button for overwriting source and target language of a field